wesselvdv/pgbouncer/doc/usage.md

           SHUTDOWN
           [...]

-6. If you made changes to the pgbouncer.ini file, you can reload it with:
+6. If you made changes to the pg_ddm.ini file, you can reload it with:

-        pgbouncer=# RELOAD;
+        pg_ddm=# RELOAD;

 ## Command line switches